Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems

-We discuss systems with spinless and spin-1/2 fermions separately.
-Consider the 0D block-state decoration: For 0D blocks $\mu_1$, the total symmetry group of each is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, and candidate states can be characterized by different 1D irreducible representations of the symmetry group:
+For spinless fermions, consider the 0D block-state decoration: For 0D blocks $\mu_1$, the total symmetry group of each is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, and candidate states can be characterized by different 1D irreducible representations of the symmetry group:

-where the first $\mathbb{Z}_2$ is the complex fermion, and the other is eigenvalue $-1$ of rotational symmetry operation.
-So at each 0D block labeled by $\mu_1$, the block-state can be labeled by $(\pm,\pm)$, where these two $\pm$'s represent the fermion and rotation eigenvalue, respectively.
+So at each 0D block labeled by $\mu_1$, the block-state can be labeled by $(\pm,\pm)$, and these two $\pm$'s represent the fermion and rotation eigenvalue, respectively.
 For 0D blocks $\mu_2$ and $\mu_3$, the classification data can be characterized by different irreducible representations of the full symmetry group $\mathbb{Z}_2^f\times(\mathbb{Z}_2\rtimes\mathbb{Z}_2)$:

-and three $\mathbb{Z}_2$ have different physical meanings: the first $\mathbb{Z}_2$ represents the complex fermion, the second $\mathbb{Z}_2$ represents the rotation eigenvalue $-1$, and the third $\mathbb{Z}_2$ represents the reflection eigenvalue $-1$.
-So at each 0D block, the block-state can be labeled by $(\pm,\pm,\pm)$, where these three $\pm$'s represent the fermion parity, rotation and reflection eigenvalues (or two independent reflection eigenvalues, because even-fold dihedral group can also be generated by two independent reflections), respectively.
-According to this notation, the obstruction-free 0D block-states form the following group:
+So at each 0D block, the block-state can be labeled by $(\pm,\pm,\pm)$, and these three $\pm$'s represent the fermion parity and eigenvalues of two independent reflection generators $\bs{M}_{\tau_2}$ and $\bs{M}_{\tau_3}$, respectively.
+According to this notation, the obstruction-free 0D block-states form the group:

 where the group elements can be labeled by:

 here three brackets represent the block-states at $\mu_1$, $\mu_2$ and $\mu_3$, respectively.

 Subsequently we consider the 1D block-state decoration.
 For 1D block $\tau_1$, the total symmetry group is just fermion parity $\mathbb{Z}_2^f$, so the only nontrivial 1D block-state is Majorana chain; for 1D blocks $\tau_2$ and $\tau_3$, the total symmetry group is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, so there are two possible 1D block-states: Majorana chain and 1D FSPT state (composed by double Majorana chains), so all 1D block-states form a group: